probalkar/probalkar/README.md

 * 🤝  I'm open to collaborating on any projects related to machine learning or deep learning
 * 👔 &nbsp;My softskills include Communication Skills, Time Management, Team work, Team Leadership, and Emotional Intelligence
 * 🗣️ &nbsp;I can speak English, Hindi, and Bengali
 * ⚡  I'm humorous and sarcastic by nature.
 I like traveling, watching movies, listening music, and playing video games.
-Checkout my gameplay videos on my YouTube channel in socials section.
+Checkout my gameplay videos on my YouTube channel below.

 <br />